Digital is the new norm – for all ages

-In Australia, the fastest growing age group is made up of people 65 and over.
+What’s the fastest growing group of Australians?
+People 65 and over.

-In South Australia, the Seniors Card system is operated by the South Australian Department for Health and Wellbeing (SA Health), and at the time of writing this article, they handle over 380,000 accounts for Seniors Card members in their state.
+In South Australia, the Seniors Card system is operated by the South Australian Department for Health and Wellbeing (SA Health) and handles more than 380,000 accounts for Seniors Card members.

 A big base reduced by small mistakes